 A complete philosophical answer to this question must explore the various philosophical dimensions of trust, including the conceptual nature of trust and trustworthiness, the epistemology of trust, the value of trust, and the kind of mental attitude trust is.
-To illustrate how each of these concerns is relevant, note that trust is warranted, that is,
+To illustrate how each of these matters is relevant, note that trust is warranted, that is,

-- Justified, sometimes when the trustee is not in fact trustworthy, which suggests that the epistemology of trust is relevant.
+- justified, sometimes when the trustee is not in fact trustworthy, which suggests that the epistemology of trust is relevant.

 - 1. The Nature of Trust and Trustworthiness

 - 3. The Value of Trust

 - Other Internet Resources

 - Related Entries